CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Notes-for-Asset-Creators.md

 It was assumed that the ```NetInfo.m_CanCrossLanes``` setting was something to do with vehicles and road medians, however [this does not appear to be the case](https://github.com/krzychu124/Cities-Skylines-Traffic-Manager-President-Edition/issues/192).
-That property seems to be more about small roads (no medians) and determines whether vehicles can _cross oncoming traffic_ lanes to reach a destination (eg. a parking space) on the other side of the road.
+That property seems to be more about small roads (no medians) and determines whether vehicles can _cross oncoming traffic_ lanes to reach a destination (e.g. a parking space) on the other side of the road.

-Currently the only known way to prevent vehicles crossing medians is to use TM:PE lane arrows or lane connector tools to force vehicles to stay in lane at junctions, and relay this information to end-users via screenshots depicting what it should look like ([example 1](https://steamcommunity.com/sharedfiles/filedetails/?id=1327917624), [example 2](https://steamcommunity.com/sharedfiles/filedetails/?id=1718180429)).
+Currently, the only known way to prevent vehicles crossing medians is to use TM:PE lane arrows or lane connector tools to force vehicles to stay in lane at junctions, and relay this information to end-users via screenshots depicting what it should look like ([example 1](https://steamcommunity.com/sharedfiles/filedetails/?id=1327917624), [example 2](https://steamcommunity.com/sharedfiles/filedetails/?id=1718180429)).

 We are attempting to implement something in TM:PE that will do this automatically;